deeplearning4j/deeplearning4j/ADRs/0021 - Create View.md

 Of note here are a few constants representing types to be passed to the ops:
-1. *_TYPE: a pre defined constant representing the kind of index this is
+1. *_TYPE: a pre-defined constant representing the kind of index this is
 2. DEFAULT_INCLUSIVE: whether the index's end is inclusive or not (only needed for intervals) this is by default 0 most of the time since the value is only relevant for intervals.